Taquisha McKitty, woman at centre of life-support battle, has died | CBC News

 A woman at the centre of a legal battle in Ontario over how to define death died Monday morning of natural causes while she was on life-support.

-Taquisha McKitty died of "natural causes" at 3 a.m.
+Taquisha McKitty, 27, had an "irreversible cessation of her heartbeat" at 3 a.m.
 ET, according to Hugh R. Scher, a lawyer who had been representing her family during their court battle to keep her on life-support.

+"They're obviously saddened by the loss," Scher told CBC Toronto in a telephone interview.
+"They're grateful for the public support they've had throughout this year-long ordeal."

 Since then, her family had fought to keep McKitty on a mechanical ventilator, arguing she had shown signs of life and her Christian fundamentalist beliefs said she was alive as long as her heart was beating.

-But in June, the Ontario Superior Court of Justice ruled McKitty could be considered dead and be removed from life-support.
+But in June, the Ontario Superior Court of Justice ruled McKitty could be considered dead and that she be removed from life-support.

 "There is no legislation that requires physicians to consider an individual's views, wishes or religious beliefs as factors to be considered in the determination of death," Judge Lucille Shaw wrote in her decision.

-Earlier this month, McKitty's parents argued their case at the Ontario Court of Appeal.
+Earlier this month, McKitty's family argued their case at the Ontario Court of Appeal.

-At that time, Scher argued that Shaw erred in not recognizing McKitty's charter rights, and not taking into account her religious beliefs.
+At that time, Scher argued that Shaw erred in not recognizing McKitty's charter rights and by not taking into account her religious beliefs.
 A decision was expected in the new year.

+Scher said Monday the family still hopes a court decision will come down that will "clarify the legal definition of death in Ontario" and allow for religious beliefs to be "respected" as part of the process to determine death.

+"They would love to see a court ruling that ultimately resolves this issue so that other families are not required to go through the same process," he said.

 With files from John Rieti and Beth Mariam